realulim/Bornemisza-DS/README.md

 - use standards where available

 #### 3. Affordability
-- the minimal production system consists of three application servers and three databases, thus keeping the monthly cost well below $50
+- the minimal production system consists of three app nodes and three db nodes, thus keeping the monthly cost well below $50
 - for learning or development purposes it is, of course, also possible to work with one node each
 - don't be afraid to skimp here